1. What is the Sky River Soccer Club?

 C. Volunteer to help with other club activities such as mentoring referee's, setting up and lining fields, and helping with registration.
 We have many committees that are ran by the

 individual board members that you can be involved in as well.

 9. What do I need to purchase for my child?

-Fall Soccer: Soccer cleats, shin guards.
-Socks and T-shirts will be provided for U5 thru U7.
-U8 and above will be provided with Uniforms.
+Fall Soccer: Soccer cleats, shorts, socks & shin guards.
+Uniform or T-shirts will be provided for U5 thru U7.
+U8 and above will be provided with

 Spring Soccer: Soccer cleats, shin guards, shorts and socks.
-T-Shirts are provided by the club for all age groups in the spring.
+Uniform or T-Shirts will be provided by the club for all age groups in the spring.